GuillaumeGibert/swooz/scripts/README_SCRIPTS.md

 It calls all the **win-build_branch.pl** scripts of all the swooz projects defined in **win-init_env_command.pl**, bin, include, lib, data, doc directories of all theses project will be copied in ./dist.

-In the scripts directory, you can modfiy win-init_env_command.pl in order to change the libs paths of the project
+In the scripts directory, you can modify win-init_env_command.pl in order to change the libs paths of the project

 2. CHOOSE project to be built